-Willow plantations have long been considered a promising option for #bioenergy in northern Europe.
-But a basic question remains essential for both investors and #policy makers: how much biomass can actually be produced, and where.
-It is easy to speak about potential in general terms, but supply planning requires something much more concrete, spatially explicit estimates grounded in real production data.
+Willow plantations have long been considered a promising source of biomass for bioenergy in northern Europe.
+Yet, one essential question remains for investors, planners and policymakers: how much biomass can realistically be produced, and where?
+It is easy to discuss potential in broad terms, but sound supply planning requires spatially explicit estimates grounded in real production data.

-In this study, we used harvesting records from 1,790 commercial willow plantations in Sweden and combined them with climatic variables to estimate productivity across northern Europe.
-Rather than relying only on experimental plots, the work was based on commercial plantations, which makes the estimates closer to the biomass that can realistically be harvested and mobilised in practice.
-The models were then extended to Sweden, Norway, Denmark, Finland, Estonia, Latvia, Lithuania, and the Baltic coastal areas of Germany and Poland.
+This study used harvesting records from 1,790 commercial willow plantations in Sweden and combined them with climatic variables to estimate productivity across northern Europe.
+Rather than relying exclusively on experimental plots, the analysis was based on commercial plantations.
+The resulting estimates therefore reflected biomass yields that can be more realistically harvested and mobilised under operational conditions.
+The models were extended across Sweden, Norway, Denmark, Finland, Estonia, Latvia, Lithuania, and the Baltic coastal regions of Germany and Poland.

-What we found was a strong spatial variability in yield potential.
-Precipitation during the growing season, together with key temperature variables, explained an important part of that variation.
-Under high-performance conditions, average first-rotation yields were above 7 odt ha⁻¹ yr⁻¹ in the Baltic coast of Germany, above 6 in Denmark, above 5 in the Baltic coast of Poland, and between 4 and 5 in much of the remaining study area.
-This matters because it shows that not all land, and not all regions, offer the same opportunity for energy crops, even within relatively similar climatic zones.
+The results revealed strong spatial variation in yield potential.
+Precipitation during the growing season, together with key temperature variables, explained an important share of this variation.
+Under high-performance conditions, estimated first-rotation yields exceeded 7 oven-dry tonnes per hectare per year along the Baltic coast of Germany, 6 in Denmark, and 5 along the Baltic coast of Poland.
+Across much of the remaining study area, estimated yields ranged between 4 and 5 oven-dry tonnes per hectare per year.
+These findings showed that neither land nor climate provides equal opportunities for willow production, even within broadly similar northern European conditions.

-This is, in my view, where the practical value of the study lies.
-Biomass strategies should not be discussed only in terms of total land availability, but also in terms of realistic productivity, regional differences, and the climatic limits of the crop.
-Better spatial estimates can improve hashtag#energysystems planning, reduce overly optimistic assumptions, and support more informed decisions on where willow can be a viable part of the renewable energy mix.
+The practical relevance of the study lies precisely in this spatial perspective.
+Biomass strategies should not be discussed only in terms of total land availability, but also in relation to realistic productivity, regional differences and the climatic limits of the crop.
+Better yield estimates can improve energy-system planning, reduce overly optimistic supply assumptions, and support more informed decisions on where willow could form a viable component of the renewable energy mix.

 Mola-Yudego, B., Rahlf, J., Astrup, R., & Dimitriou, I. (2016).
 Spatial yield estimates of fast-growing willow plantations for energy based on climatic variables in northern Europe.
 GCB Bioenergy, 8, 1093–1105. https://doi.org/10.1111/gcbb.12332